telenornms/skogul/docs/examples/basics/README.rst

 batch_burner.json
 -----------------

-This is a somewhat verbose example.

-The goal is to demonstrate how to deal with delays in the sender-path.
-This is simulated with the "sleep" sender, which introduces an arbitrary delay.
+This demonstrates how to deal with delays in the sender-path.
+This is simulated with the "sleep" sender, which introduces a variable delay before passing the data on - in this case, it passes it to the "null" sender which just discards the data for the sake of demonstration.
 Think of this as simulating a slow database or storage backend.

 Additionally, two count-senders are used: One after the sleep-sender, to measure the throughput of "good" data, and one to measure "burned" data.